jacobstim/iotbootcamp/README.md

-# iotbootcamp
+# IoT Boot Camp
-Source code for workshops of IoT Bootcamp training
+Source code for workshops of IoT Bootcamp training, see: https://www.syntra-limburg.be/opleidingen/iot-bootcamp